 - 1. For each transaction, a new cash balance is required.
-The cash counted by staff will be recorded in Therap or the cash count column of the Therap (ELS).
-An entry in Therap or staff initials for the entry on the ELS verify that the actual cash matches the recorded balance. - Cash on hand is counted by employees every day and recorded in Therap or the daily cash count column of the ELS.
-An entry in Therap or staff initials verify the actual cash matches the recorded balance - 3.
-Cash on hand is counted in recorded in Therap or the daily cash count column of the ELS at least weekly by a supervisor.

-B. Supported Settings (Homes with less than 24-hour staff support):

-- 1. Cash-on-hand is counted every time money is used/handled.
+The cash counted by staff will be recorded in Therap.
+An entry in Therap verifies that the actual cash matches the recorded balance. - 2.
+Cash on hand is counted by employees every day and recorded in Therap.
+An entry in Therap verifies the actual cash matches the recorded balance - 3.
+Cash on hand is counted in recorded in Therap at least weekly by a supervisor. - B. Supported Settings (Homes with less than 24-hour staff support): - 1.
+Cash-on-hand is counted every time money is used/handled.
 For each cash transaction, a new cash balance is required.
-The cash counted by staff after each time it is used/handled will be recorded in Therap or the daily cash count column of the ELS.
-An entry in Therap or staff initials for the entry on the ELS verify that the actual cash matches the recorded balance. - 2.
-Cash-on-hand is counted once each day that a staff is present and at the home and recorded in Therap or the daily cash count column on the ELS. - 3.
-Cash-on-hand is counted and recorded in Therap or the daily cash count column on the ELS at least twice monthly by the supervisor.
+The cash counted by staff after each time it is used/handled will be recorded in Therap.
+An entry in Therap verifies that the actual cash matches the recorded balance. - 2.
+Cash-on-hand is counted once each day that a staff is present and at the home and recorded in Therap. - 3.
+Cash-on-hand is counted and recorded in Therap at least twice monthly by the supervisor.